BUY A HOME

 Once an offer is accepted, the contract will be given to a Title Company or Attorney for closing.
 Most times the seller will pick the Title Company and also pay the Title Insurance and Documentary Stamps.
-Buyer usually only pays for costs related to financing plus a small “closing cost” of between $200-$400.
+The buyer usually only pays for costs related to financing plus a small “closing cost” of between $200-$400.

 We have contacts for any kind of financing and will help guide you.
 For a Vacation Home, you most likely will need30% down and you will pay a little higher interest than what you see advertised in media.
 Your individual credit rating or bank contact may let you get away with 20% down.
 For Foreign Nationals you will be asked to pay between 35-40% down payment.

 Utilities and Insurance

 You will need to have electric and water in your name as the day of the closing.
 We can assist in this.
 We can also assist you in obtaining insurance for the house prior to closing.
 You may need to have Hazard Insurance as well as Flood Insurance depending on where the house is located and if you have financing or not.
 Again we can assist you and tell you if a house is in a flood zone or not.

 Turning it into a Vacation Property